domschl/syncognite/rnnreader/README.md

 ## Requirements
 Check the [main page](../../..) for build requirements.
 ## Build
-After configuration of CMake, the rnnreader part can be built directly by:
+After configuration of CMake, `rnnreader` can be built directly by:
 ```
 make rnnreader
 ```